 My last attempt to work on this transfer issue was via an email to their customer service.
 I sent the e-mail over a week ago, and guess what… no answer still.
 I guess customer service isn’t one of their hallmarks.
 But this is a “community bank” I thought that is why people want to work with local banks, the personal service, the responsiveness to issues, their willingness to attend to the customer, something lost with many bigger banks.

-The Texas Ratio for EVB decreased dramatically from 15.29% as of September 30, 2012 to 6.92% as of September 30, 2013, resulting in a positive change of 54.73%.This indicates that the balance sheet and financial strength for EVB has improved dramatically in recent periods.
+The Texas Ratio for EVB decreased slightly from 13.13% as of December 31, 2012 to 9.73% as of December 31, 2013, resulting in a positive change of 25.94%.This indicates that the balance sheet and financial strength for EVB has improved slightly in recent periods.

 Both FDIC and NCUA consider capitalization levels of banks and credit unions to be of high importance.
 Higher capitalization allows for a greater buffer when cover loans that may fail in the future.
-EVB has $1.03 billion in assets with $109.16 million in equity, resulting in a capitalization level of 10.57%, which is above average.
+EVB has $1.03 billion in assets with $121.5 million in equity, resulting in a capitalization level of 11.83%, which is excellent.

 |FDIC Certificate #||11584|